seancdavis/seancdavis-com/www/src/posts/2021-10-14-100-free-css-resources.md

 There are a lot of great resources out there to help you write CSS and make your site shine.
 I've pulled 100 of my favorites together to share with you.

 {% callout type="info" %}
 This is a long list!
-Things are always changing on the web.
-As resources become out of date, I've replaced them with helpful tips to boost your learning alongside these great resources.
+Things are always changing on the web, and links may become broken over time.
+If you'd like to suggestion a replacement link or item, you're welcome to open a pull request with the adjusted content.
+[Here's the source file](https://github.com/seancdavis/seancdavis-com/blob/main/www/src/posts/2021-10-14-100-free-css-resources.md).
 {% endcallout %}

 ## Colors